-Join Scott Simpson for an in-depth discussion in this video Making a droplet application to drag files onto, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Making a droplet application to drag files onto, part of Learning AppleScript.

 …Of course it's not always realistic to hard code paths into an application.…Especially if it's one you want to share with other people.…I want to make a few changes to this application to make it more portable.…In a little bit, I'm going to change some of the code to let…it accept files that are dropped onto it, wherever they live on the hard drive.…But first, let's take a look at the mechanics of how it works.…The first step in this process is to handle dropped files.…For that, I'll use a function, on open.…This function triggers when the application opens.…I can add a variable after the function name at the top.…